October is Pastor Appreciation Month.

 - Remember your associate pastors too.
 They may be bi-vocational or not, but they put in a lot of unknown hours to work with your teens, create awesome worship, or whatever ministry they do.

 Have fun with this.
 Remember that a little appreciation and encouragement goes a long way.
-Watch for another post of “Ways to Love Your Pastor all Year Long!”
+Click here for another post on “Ways to Love Your Pastor all Year Long!”

 A Treasure Trove of Ministry Helps